How to improve SEO for JavaScript-heavy Websites

 Although you can create and manage your own image CDNs, the most popular practice is to use a third party image CDNs.
 Companies like Amazon, Google and Cloudflare provide image CDNs, with a service fee.

-Optimizing URLs helps a lot with Google bot understanding your page.
-The more unique and more human-friendly your URL is, the more likely it is to get ranked higher and be prefered by Google Bot.
+Optimising URLs helps a lot with Google bot understanding your page.
+The more unique and more human-friendly your URL is, the more likely it is to get ranked higher and be preferred by Google Bot.

 You can have two scenarios: